Facing You: Aftermath and legacy

 In a 2000 interview with Terry Gross, Jarrett explained how the idea of long solo piano concerts began:It started out maybe as a result of recording 'Facing You', I can’t remember.
 But it started out, I remember, at the Heidelberg Jazz Festival, where I was supposedly, I wasn’t very well-known, I guess.
 And I came out and did a solo thing.
 And it was tunes, but I started to connect them somehow.
 Like, I’d have these transitional parts that connected everything.
 And then that somehow just moved slowly into the expanded solo concert, where there are no songs whatsoever and everything is improvised on the spot.In a DownBeat interview with Bob Palmer, Jarrett expressed his gratitude to Eicher for the opportunity to record for ECM: "If I hadn't found him there would be no solo albums, no Facing You, let alone a successful triple album.
 I would have a desk full of scores that have never been rehearsed, not to mention played or recorded.
 There's no way I can repay that possibility having come to me so early and at such a good time except to produce more music for ECM.
 They took the risk and the expense, or Manfred did."

 Critical reception

 In a 1972 review for Rolling Stone, Bob Palmer called the album "perhaps the best solo piano recording since Art Tatum left us."

 The album won the Grand Prix des Festivals at Montreux in 1973.

+Jose Balleras of DownBeat in a 1975 review gave the album 5 stars concluding "this record is so inspired that it's tempting to believe this is actually happening" and "Jarrett doesn't swing, he flows."